MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 After you install the prerequisites, follow these steps to install SharePoint Servers 2016 or 2019 on the new server.
 For detailed instructions about how to install SharePoint Server, see [Install SharePoint Server on one server](install-sharepoint-server-2016-on-one-server.md).

- **To install SharePoint Server 2016**
+ **To install SharePoint Server**

 1. Verify that the user account that is performing this procedure is the Setup user account.
 For information about the Setup user account, see [Initial deployment administrative and service accounts in SharePoint Server](initial-deployment-administrative-and-service-accounts-in-sharepoint-server.md).

-2. From the product media or a file share that contains the SharePoint Server 2016 Products installation files, run Setup.exe.
+2. From the product media or a file share that contains the SharePoint Server Products installation files, run Setup.exe.

 3. On the **Enter Your Product Key** page, enter your product key, and then click **Continue**.

 4. Review and accept the Microsoft License Terms.

-5. Accept the default file location where SharePoint Server 2016 will be installed or change the installation path in order to suit your requirements.
+5. Accept the default file location where SharePoint Server will be installed or change the installation path in order to suit your requirements.

 > [!TIP]
-> As a best practice, we recommend that you install SharePoint Server 2016 on a drive that does not contain the operating system.
+> As a best practice, we recommend that you install SharePoint Server on a drive that does not contain the operating system.

 6. Click **Install Now**.